Can You Eat Healthy At Family Dollar? We Investigate

 Conclusion

-By using our guide you can make healthier choices at Family Dollar, choosing nutrient-dense whole foods and avoiding processed foods entirely.
+By using our guide, consumers can make healthier choices at Family Dollar, choosing nutrient-dense whole foods and avoiding processed foods.

-We hope that this guide is useful to consumers, and would love to hear your feedback if you’ve used some of our suggestions at your next Family Dollar shopping trip.
+We hope that this guide is useful to consumers, and we'd love to hear reader feedback from those who have used some of our suggestions to shop healthier at Family Dollar.

 We consider Dollar Tree to be a slightly better option than Family Dollar in terms of the variety of produce and the cost.